severalnines/docs/user-guide/admin_settings.rst

 Operational Report
 ------------------

 Generate, schedule and email out operational reports.
-The whole idea behind creating Operational Reports is to put all of the most important data into a single document, which can be quickly reviewed to get an understanding of the state of the databases.
 The current default report shows a cluster's health and performance at the time it was generated compared to 1 day ago.

 The report provides information about:
 	- Cluster Information